-The following rates are for the National Minimum Wage and the National Living Wage in the UK and apply to workers in Northern Ireland.
-These minimum wage rates have been in effect since 1 April 2019.
+The National Minimum Wage and the National Living Wage in the UK apply to workers in Northern Ireland.
+These minimum wage rates are the hourly rate that workers should be paid by their employers depending on their age or whether they are an apprentice.

-*Apprentices under the age of 19 years old or aged 19 years old or over and in the first year of their apprenticeship - £3.90 per hour (this rate does not apply to Higher Level Apprenticeships).
-All other apprentices are entitled to the minimum wage for their age.
+*Apprentices under the age of 19 years old or aged 19 years old or over and in the first year of their apprenticeship are entitled to a minimum hourly rate of £4.15 per hour (this rate does not apply to Higher Level Apprenticeships).

 Employer requirements for the minimum wage